parthasm/Useful-Algorithms/Prims_Algorithm/Readme.md

 ##Prim_Double_Dictionary.py

 It stores the graph as a dictionary of dictionaries.
-Each vertex v is a key of the outer dictionary and it has a dictionary as a value.
-This inner dictionary lists all the vertices connected to the vertex v as keys and the edge weights as their corresponding values.
+Each vertex v is a key of the outer dictionary and it has a dictionary as its value.
+This inner dictionary has the vertex w connected to vertex v as the key and the edge-weight e between the vertices w and v as the value.

+##Prim_Dictionary_List.py

+It stores the graph as a dictionary of lists.
+Each vertex v is a key of the outer dictionary and it has a list as its value.
+This list contains tuples.
+The 1st element of the tuple is the vertex w connected to vertex v and the 2nd element is the edge-weight e between the vertices w and v.

-The time taken by the algorithm to run is reported.
+The times taken by the algorithm to run for both the data strcutures are reported.